 Service Oriented Architecture (SOA) is a way of organizing and understanding (representations of) organizations, communities and systems to maximize agility, scale and interoperability.
 The SOA approach is simple - people, organizations and systems provide services to each other.
-These services allow us to get something done without doing it ourselves or even without knowing how to do it enabling us to be more efficient and agile.
+These services allow us to get something done without doing it ourselves or even without knowing how to do it - enabling us to be more efficient and agile.
 Services also enable us to offer our capabilities to others in exchange for some value - thus establishing a community, process or marketplace.
-The SOA paradigm works equally well for integrating existing capabilities.
+The SOA paradigm works equally well for integrating existing capabilities as for creating and integrating new capabilities.